Table of Contents

 4. Return initialDocument.

-4.2.2.2.1 Sidecar Initial Document Validation
+4.2.1.2.1 Sidecar Initial Document Validation

 This algorithm validates an initialDocument against its identifier, by first constructing the intermediateDocumentRepresentation and verifying the hash of this document matches the bytes encoded within the identifier.
-The algorithm takes in a did:btc1 identifier, identifierComponents and a initialDocument.
+The algorithm takes in a did:btc1 identifier, identifierComponents and an initialDocument.
 The algorithm returns the initialDocument if validated, otherwise it throws an error.

 1. Set intermediateDocumentRepresentation to a copy of the initialDocument.